Girish-Krishnan/ECE-SIPP-Python-ML/3_NLP_Tutorials/README.md

 Loads the small English spaCy model and prints entities found in a sample sentence.

+### 5. Word embeddings and similarity
+`python 05_word_embeddings.py`

+Loads medium-size spaCy vectors and prints pairwise similarities between a few sample words.

 Feel free to modify these examples or use them as starting points for your own NLP experiments.
-Additional packages like `nltk`, `transformers` and `spacy` can be installed with pip if they are not already available.